top of page

 Transitioning from gluttony to temperance requires intentional shifts in mindset and behavior.
 Key changes include:

 • From Escape to Awareness: Recognize and address the emotions driving overindulgence instead of using excess as a form of avoidance.
+Over time, overeating can become a normal pattern, but establishing a new normal involves conscious effort and self-reflection.

 • From Guilt to Empowerment: Replace cycles of indulgence and regret with mindful choices that align with your goals.
+For example, when you feel the urge to continue eating, you might pause and take a rest before deciding whether you truly want more, allowing space for intentional decision-making.

 • From Excess to Fulfillment: Focus on quality and intentionality rather than quantity, finding satisfaction in moderation.
+As an example, shifting from automatically reaching for more food to taking a moment to rest and assess your true needs can help transform habitual excess into genuine fulfillment.

 Five Ways to Combat Gluttony